 Steinhoff's work focused on "autarchic" — that is, self-sufficient — bases on Mars and Phobos.
 Self-sufficiency would be achieved through mining and processing of local materials, and by equipping the base with regenerable (recycling) life support systems.
 The Phobos and Mars bases would support scientific research and serve as transportation "terminals" for spacecraft.

 Steinhoff estimated that extraterrestrial water could supply over 90% of the logistical needs of space-faring humans.
-He wrote that the moon's gravity – nearly 20% as strong as Earth's – would make it an inefficient "interim space base" for fueling Mars-bound ships.
-Citing Clyde Tombaugh, who had written that Mars's moons were probably made of the same water-rich materials as Mars itself, Steinhoff proposed that Phobos supplant the moon as a stepping stone to Mars.
+He wrote that the gravitational pull of the Moon — one-sixth that of Earth — would make it an inefficient "interim space base" for fueling Mars-bound ships.
+Citing Clyde Tombaugh, who had written that the moons of Mars were probably made of the same water-rich materials as Mars itself, Steinhoff proposed that Phobos supplant the Moon as a stepping stone to Mars.
 Nuclear systems could cook water out of Phobos rocks, then split it into hydrogen and oxygen chemical rocket propellants.

 Two chemists and two geologists would prospect on Phobos for water-rich rocks.
 The little moon's weak gravity would enable space-suited astronauts to easily assemble "ready-to-operate" base modules shipped from Earth.
 Space construction workers, Steinhoff wrote, would be able to carry and connect 50-ton modules by hand.
-(Steinhoff apparently forgot that weightless objects retain their mass.
+(He neglected to mention that weightless objects retain their mass.
 Astronauts can move massive objects, it is true, but only through considerable exertion, and only if they have a firm footing and adequate handholds.
-Stopping a massive object in weightlessness requires as much effort as setting it in motion.)
+Stopping a massive moving object in weightlessness requires as much effort as setting it in motion.)

-Reusable winged three-man shuttles based at the Phobos terminal would provide access to Mars's surface.
-In common with most Mars planners of his day, Steinhoff assumed, based on the consensus view of Earth-based astronomers, that the martian atmosphere would be about 10% as dense as Earth's - that is, thick enough to support gliding shuttles requiring minimal landing propellants.
+Reusable winged three-man shuttles would transport explorers between the Phobos terminal and the surface of Mars.
+In common with most Mars planners of his day, Steinhoff assumed, based on the consensus view of Earth-based planetary astronomers, that the martian atmosphere would be about 10% as dense as Earth's — that is, thick enough to support gliding shuttles requiring minimal landing propellants.

-Mars's surface would be rough, Steinhoff expected, so the first gliding shuttle landing would be a difficult proposition.
-He proposed that early shuttles should parachute drop cargo and astronauts, then blast back to Mars orbit without landing.
+The surface of Mars would be rough, Steinhoff expected, so the first gliding shuttle landing would be a difficult proposition.
+He proposed that early shuttles drop cargo and astronauts using parachutes, then blast back to Mars orbit without landing.
 Among the early air-dropped cargoes would be a radio-controlled bulldozer, which astronauts on Phobos would remote-control to build a smooth, level runway for the first Mars shuttle landing.
-This was probably the first time anyone proposed to teleoperate equipment on Mars from orbit.
+This was probably the first time anyone proposed teleoperation of equipment on Mars from Mars orbit.

-The runway would be built within 25º of the martian equator so that it could be reached with relative ease from Phobos' equatorial orbit.
+The runway would be built within 25º of the martian equator so that it could be reached with ease from Phobos, which circles Mars in a near-equatorial orbit.
 The first Mars surface base would be established near the runway.
 Inflatable modules would provide living space for early explorers.
 After the Mars base became operational, shuttles would rely on propellants manufactured from Mars water to return to the Phobos base.

 The Mars base would use vehicles and building techniques that Steinhoff's RAND colleagues had proposed in their Air Force studies.
 Rocket turbine engines tailored to the martian atmosphere — which many expected would be made mostly of nitrogen, as is Earth's atmosphere — would power surface rovers, airplanes, and helicopters with low-mass inflatable parts.
 Astronauts would manufacture cement from martian materials, construct masonry and cinder-block buildings, and inhabit martian caves.